FrankFort34/Movie-Genre-Project/README.md

 ## Next Steps
 Following this initial analysis, we can search for potential writers and producers using these same data sources.

+## Repository Structure
+Please see the full analysis in the Jupyter Notebook, linked below, or review this presentation: